 Dame Deborah James' courage inspired and reassured so many and her fundraising will continue to save lives long after her death, as Ian Woods reports

-Campaigner and podcast host Dame Deborah James, who raised millions of pounds for cancer research, has died from the disease aged 40, her family has said in a statement.
+Campaigner and podcast host Dame Deborah, who raised millions of pounds for cancer research, died from the disease aged 40, her family has said in a statement on Tuesday.

 The former headteacher was diagnosed with bowel cancer in 2016 when she was 35 and has kept her more than 500,000 Instagram followers up to date with her treatments.